-Office Hours: 55 hours Private study: 100 hours
+Format: Lectures: 22 hours.
+Office Hours: 11 hours.
+Private study: 100 hours

-Delivery Method: Lecture activities:

-The lecture will first present the theoretical foundation for each topic.
+Delivery Method: The lecture will first present the theoretical foundation for each topic.
 Students will be guided by the lecturer in the critical analysis of existing microfluidic platforms in order to identify potential limitations.
 Students will also be guided towards the design of alternative platforms with better performances.
 Sometimes, students will be asked to complete preliminary readings in preparation to the lecture.
+Two final lectures will be delivered in the laboratory to further strengthen and visualise the concepts learned during the module.